Improved energy efficiency in social housing and the water supply

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-The project works in three fields of activity:
+The project works in four fields of activity:

-- Field of activity 3: An improved information and knowledge base enables the organisations and individuals involved to participate in the processes in the Brazilian cooperation system properly and professionally.
-Discussion and coordination processes become more objective and swifter.
-Employees of key stakeholders apply knowledge acquired on energy efficiency in their work environment.
-This field of activity is implemented by the consulting firm GOPA Gesellschaft für Organisation, Planung und Ausbildung mbH.
+- By strengthening the pool of information and knowledge, the organisations and individuals involved can participate in the processes in the Brazilian cooperation system in an appropriate and professional manner.
+Discussion and coordination processes thus become more objective and faster.
+Employees of the organisations apply the knowledge they acquire on energy efficiency in their working environment.
+This field of activity is implemented mainly by the GOPA Gesellschaft für Organisation, Planung und Ausbildung mbH.

 - Energy efficiency is promoted in municipal water supplies.
 Existing regulations are designed to provide bigger incentives for higher energy efficiency.
 This requires a comprehensive and reliable pool of data.
 Effective and efficient evaluation approaches are being developed.
 Digital methods are used to provide greater reliability.
 In both regulation and evaluation, employees will be trained using learning networks and appropriate methods will be developed and disseminated.
 The AKUT Umweltschutz Ingenieure Burkard und Partner GmbH is carrying out the work in this field of activity.